cinnData/PythonBootcamp/[PY-08E] Example - Apple Inc. stock prices.md

 ![](https://github.com/cinnData/PythonBootcamp/blob/main/Figures/fig_8.2.png)

 No clear trend is observed here.
 The daily returns look quite **stationary**.
 It may make sense to look at the distributionof the returns, as if they were extracted from a "population".
 The histogram is a quick and dirty graphical tool for this job.
 The method `.plot.hist()` returns a histogram.
-The parameter `rwidth` sets the percentage of the space between consecutive bin centers that is taken by the histogram bars.
-It is used here to separate the bars, which enhances the visual impact (you may disagree).
+The argument `edgecolor='white'` improves the picture (you may disagree), delineating the border of the histogram bars.

 ```
-In [11]: df['volume'].plot.hist(figsize=(8,6), color='gray', rwidth=0.98);
+In [11]: df['volume'].plot.hist(figsize=(8,6), color='gray', edgecolor='white');
 ```

 ![](https://github.com/cinnData/PythonBootcamp/blob/main/Figures/fig_8.3.png)

-We don't see here the bell-shaped profile of the statisticians' beloved model, the **normal distrubtion**, but that of a **skewed distribution**.
+We don't see here the bell-shaped profile of the statisticians' beloved model, the **normal distribution**, but that of a **skewed distribution**.
 This type of distribution, with a well-defined **right tail**, is typical in series that represent amounts of money.

 ## Q4.
 Trend and distribution for the daily price variation